top of page

 The verb 'fluctuate' has its etymological roots in Latin.
 It is derived from the Latin word 'fluctuare,' which comes from 'fluctus,' meaning 'a wave' or 'to flow.'
 In Latin, 'fluctuare' originally meant to flow like a wave, signifying the undulating or wavelike motion of water.
 Over time, the term was adopted into English as 'fluctuate,' and it came to describe changes or variations in something, often in a repetitive or irregular manner.
 The etymology of 'fluctuate' vividly captures the idea of something rising and falling like waves, emphasizing the fluid and changing nature of the phenomenon it describes, whether it be prices, temperatures, or emotions.

-Quiz: Find the meaning of the verb fluctuate:
+Find the correct meaning of the verb fluctuate:

 Try Again!